qwiatu-lp/ezd-rp/charts/ezd-backend/1.1.1/README.md

 ## Compability with NASK ezdrp version

-Chart ezd-crd was tested with chart version up to 1.16.15(application version up to 1.2023-16).
+Chart ezd-crd was tested with chart version up to 1.15.84 (application version up to 1.2023-16).

 ## Configuration and parameters